bgraves14/CV/README.md

 - Methodologies: OOP, TDD, SOLID, MVC, DDD
 - Languages: Ruby, Rails, Javascript, Node.js, Angular.js
 - Testing: Rspec, Jasmine, Protractor, Karma, Capybara, Cucumber
-#### The Internet
-The Internet has been his biggest learning tool so far.
-As a strong independent learner he knows how to utilise it to its full extent for finding answers and discovering new great technologies .

 ##PROJECTS
 |Project Name | Description |technologies |